m1r0-h/hynebot-control-center/README.md

 ### Open nessesary ports

-If you want others to be able to use the system, remember to open the necessary ports.
+If you want others to be able to use the system, remember to open the necessary ports (TCP).

 ## How to run the servers